Pharmaceuticals: industry sector overview

 Always check individual employers’ requirements.

-Richard Pamenter is head of environmental sustainability at GSK.
+Thanks to Richard Pamenter for his help with this article.
+Richard is head of environmental sustainability at GSK.
 He has an MSc in chemical engineering from the University of Nottingham and an MSc in manufacturing leadership from the University of Cambridge.